Laz4rz/GPT-2/README.md

 Wait, maybe just REALLYYYY slow?
 Interrupted two times and different calls were printed.

-Ok nvm -- the thing that does not work on M series MBP I'm currently writing this is `autocast` (or probably is really damn slow)
+Ok nvm -- the thing that does not work on M series MBP I'm currently writing this is `autocast` (or probably is really damn slow), also `torch.compile` works when device is cpu, but makes the batch runtime higher, so dont bother doing it for now.